fly-apps/puppeteer-js-renderer/README.md

 ### What just happened here?

-A small scraper written with [Axrio](https://www.npmjs.com/package/@geshan/axrio) npm package was executed to show the view counts.
+To show the YouTube video views count, a small scraper written with [Axrio](https://www.npmjs.com/package/@geshan/axrio) npm package was executed.
 Axrio combines the popular [Axios](https://www.npmjs.com/package/axios) library and [Cheerio](https://www.npmjs.com/package/cheerio) to create a mini scraper.
 Axios is used to make requests and Cheerio acts like DOM navigator parsing the markup and giving us an API for traversing/manipulating the resulting data structure.
 You can kickstart a small scraper with Axrio too.

 The [yt-views.js](./yt-views) is a basic scraper which performs a GET request for the given YouTube URL with js-renderer-fly.
 Using js-renderer-fly will result in getting the final DOM after the page's javascrpt executes.
 Then it parses the title and views count out of the rendered page's markup and prints it on the console.q